dylanhollohan/pocket-full-of-quotes/frontend/README.md

 # Front-end To-do (in order of priority):

-1. create a modal for adding quotes which open on button click of the "+"
+1. create submission state for quotes
+2. add JWT to included technologies list
-2. create custom theme for grey colors
+3. create custom theme for grey colors
-3. create API layer that abstracts axios calls into a client
+4. create API layer that abstracts axios calls into a client
-4. Finish the Quotes state, particularly the possible actions such as getQuotesRequest, getQuotesSuccess
+5. Finish the Quotes state, particularly the possible actions such as getQuotesRequest, getQuotesSuccess
-5. clean up passwords to use visibility toggle iconbutton from materialUI
+6. clean up passwords to use visibility toggle iconbutton from materialUI

 # Regarding CORS, Cookies, Axios, JWT and other: